 How else can you explain the thousands of Hillary Clinton supporters who have decided to vote for John McCain?
 The only thing the two candidates have in common is skin tone.
 What self-respecting feminist could possibly vote for a man whose record on women’s issues is abominable as McCain?
 Regardless of what he called his wife (that’s his second wife the hieress, not his first wife the disabled woman), just take a look at his voting record.

-And even if you’re not an abortion-happy feminist, take a look at McCain’s economic policy.
+And take a look at McCain’s economic policy.
 Is it the folks making more than $250,000 a year who really need help in these tough economic times?

 People come up with all kinds of reasons not to vote for Barack Obama, but the main one, the one that no one wants to talk about, is the one that AFL-CIO’s Richard Trumka pinpointed in a recent speech.
 In his words:

 “They just can’t get past the idea that there’s something wrong with voting for a black man.
 Those of us who know better can’t afford to sit silently or look the other way while it’s happening…